linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 17.03.2026
+- Topic: GLACIER
+- Directory: /posts/2026/March/17
+- Description: ``` The era of manual coding is evolving into the age of architectural intent.
+We are thrilled to announce GLACIER, the upcoming AI Vibe Coding Studio from Linkspreed.
+Build your Web4 ideas and integrate UIID effortlessly.
+Stop focusing on the syntax and start focusing on the vibe.
+With GLACIER, your vision is the blueprint, and the technology is the engine. ```

 ### 16.03.2026
 - Topic: Use cases for UIID
 - Directory: /posts/2026/March/16